 We worked with Barry to develop a strategy to syndicate the property within the state’s requirements and let him pay real estate agents referral fees and advertise differently.

 Altitude Syndication Founders’ Club coaches syndicators on every aspect of the business, shaving off years of unnecessary struggle with Syndication Business Implementation’s tried-and-true system.

 Syndication is the legal path to private equity funding, but it could lead to a breach of SEC rules if not done correctly.
 We offer a full package of agreements and disclosures, including a Private Placement Memorandum, Operating Agreement, Subscription Agreement to protect you and your investors.
 We can also provide counsel on how to do the formation and participate with you.

 There are several different paths to raising equity.

-Regulation D. Regulation D allows businesses to raise capital and use public advertising.
-Usually, a private company would have to go through the SEC’s registration process and would be limited to only accredited investors.
+Regulation D allows businesses to raise capital and use public advertising.
+Usually, a private company would have to go through the SEC’s registration process and be limited to only accredited investors.
 In 2013, after the JOBS Act, Rule 506 expanded from one exemption to two.
-This new exemption allows private companies to “generally solicit” (advertise) as long as they only accept investments from accredited investors in the end.
+This new exemption allows private companies to “generally solicit” (advertise) as long as they only accept accredited investors’ investments in the end.

 Tier 1: raise up to $20 million per year